asciamanna/asciamanna.github.io/_posts/2014-05-10-bloom-filters.md

 comments: true
 category: Algorithms
 ---
-I was first introduced to the Bloom Filter data structure several years ago on Dave Thomas' [code kata website](http://codekata.com/).
+I was first introduced to the Bloom filter data structure several years ago on Dave Thomas' [code kata website](http://codekata.com/).
 While working through his code katas I came across one for implementing a spell checker using a bloom filter.
 It can be found [here](http://codekata.com/kata/kata05-blu-filters/).
 Having never encountered